-Dar Si Said is a large palace built in the second half of the 19th century by Si Said Ben Moussa, who served as Minister of War under the regency of his brother Ba Hmad.
+Dar Si Said is a large palatial residence built in the second half of the 19th century by Si Said Ben Moussa, who served as minister of war under the regency of his brother Ba Hmad.

-Much of the collection of this regional museum comes from Marrakech and the southern regions of Morocco, especially the areas of Tensift, Sous, Haut-Atlas, Anti-Atlas, Bani and Tafilalet.
-The collection contains uniform sets of woodwork, jewellery, weapons, pottery and ceramics, carpets and weavings, as well as some archaeological pieces including an early 11th century marble vessel.
+Most of the collections in this regional museum come from Marrakech and the southern regions of Morocco, particularly Tensift, Sous, High Atlas, Anti-Atlas, Bani and Tafilalet.
+These are related sets of woodwork, jewellery, vessels and ceramics, weapons, carpets and weavings, and some archaeological pieces, including a marble vat from the early 11th century.

-- A section on wooden architecture, located on the second section of the ground floor, and is represented by traditional wooden elements of rural architecture: lintels, crows, soles, doors, etc.
+– Architectural wood (second section on the ground floor) is represented by traditional pieces and elements of rural architecture: lintels, corbels, pedestals and doors.

 Derb El Bahia, Riad